 This news is fake: Actor Amitabh Bachchan on reports of him testing negative

-Mumbai, July 23: Megastar Amitabh Bachchan on Thursday refuted media reports about him being tested negative for COVID19.
+Mumbai, July 23: Megastar Amitabh Bachchan on Thursday refuted media reports about him being tested negative for COVID-19.
 The 77-year-old actor shared a tweet responding to a report by Times Now.
 Other networks such as News18 have also reported that the actor tested negative, quoting Nanavati Hospital sources.

-He wrote,"This news is incorrect , irresponsible , fake and an incorrigible LIE !!"
+He wrote, "This news is incorrect, irresponsible, fake and an incorrigible LIE !!"

 .. this news is incorrect , irresponsible , fake and an incorrigible LIE !! https://t.co/uI2xIjMsUU— Amitabh Bachchan (@SrBachchan) July 23, 2020